Ozedaval/Eye-Gaze-Technology/README.md

 Android Studio

 **Project Constraints:**
- - We expect the users can control their eye and head movement.
+ - We expect the users to be able to control their eye and head movement.